Investigating nuclear density profiles to reveal particle-hole configurations in the island of inversion: FORMALISM

 where the centroids of the Gaussian $Z_{i\sigma}$, the spin direction $a_i$ and $b_i$; and the width parameters $\nu_x$, $\nu_y$, $\nu_z$ are the variational parameters.
 The variational wave function is the parity-projected wave function, $\Phi^{\pi}=\hat{P}^{\pi}\Phi_{\rm int}$, where $\hat{P}^{\pi}\ (\pi=\pm)$ is the parity projector.

-The variational parameters are determined by the energy variation with the constraint on the matter quadrupole deformation parameter $\beta$~\cite{dote_PhysRevC.56.1844, Suhara_2010}.
+The variational parameters are determined by the energy variation with the constraint on the matter quadrupole deformation parameter $\beta$~\cite{dote_PhysRevC.56.1844, Suhara_2010, kimura_10.1143/PTP.127.287}.
 We do not put any constraint over the quadrupole deformation parameter $\gamma$, and thus, it has an optimal value for each $\beta$.
 We obtain the optimized wave function $\Phi^{\pi}(\beta)$, which has the minimum energy and given value of the deformation parameter $\beta$.
-After the variational calculation, $\Phi^{\pi}(\beta)$ are projected to the eigenstate of the angular momentum,
+The detailed explanation of $\beta$ and $\gamma$ are also given in the Appendix A. After the variational calculation, $\Phi^{\pi}(\beta)$ are projected to the eigenstate of the angular momentum,

 where ${\hat{P}}_{MK}^J$ is the angular momentum projector.
 Then, we superpose $\Phi_{MK}^{J\pi}(\beta)$